anywhichway/dot-async-data/README.md

 	...
 ```

 Finally, you can pass `{}` as the first argument and populate the object using any serializable query supported by your database, e.g. `GraphQL`.
 See the `$query` built-in function for more details.

-The options surface is:
+The options surface for `dotAsyncData` is:

 ```javascript
 {